Install MSR offline¶

 Note

-If you do not specify any worker nodes on which to install MSR, the software will exclusively be installed on the manager node where the
+If you do not specify any worker nodes on which to install MSR, the process fails.
+You must specify at least one node within

 docker stack services msr